vishalchoudhari11/OculusSpatializerSDK/README.md

 ```bash
 g++ processing_sound.cpp -IAudioSDK/Include -LAudioSDK/Lib/Linux64 -lovraudio64.
 ```
+Note that you might have to add some library to OS's library list if the above command throws an error.
 5. New files should be written to "FromCPP" directory.
 6. Open the MATLAB script "post-recessing_sound.m", make appropriate parameter adjustments and execute the file.
 7. The final output file having spatialised the passed sounds is available under "Spatialized" directory.